deathworlders/online/content/book/deathworlders/chapter-29-forges.md

 Xiù rolled over and poked her head over the edge of her bunk to give them an apologetic smile.
 “All of it.
 Sorry.”

 She got a glimpse of everything that Julian had to offer before he was able to flinch and cover himself.
 Allison hastily snatched a hand out of her underwear, looking much more embarrassed than her earlier bravado had suggested.
 She cleared her throat, and hurriedly wiped something off the corner of her mouth.
-“Uh… sorry....
-I-I just, uh…” she stammered.
+“Uh… sorry....I-I just, uh…” she stammered.

 “It’s *okay*.”
 Xiù promised.